hawkkcodes/anidownloader/README.md

   I still haven't found a solution to this yet, the only thing you can do for now is go to AnimeFLV and look for it manually.

+- mega.errors.RequestError: ENOENT, Object (typically, node or user) not found: This happens when the login data (email or password) is wrong.
+Execute the program again and type a valid account.
+In case the error persists, try recovering your account on the official MEGA page.

 ## Planned future features

 As for now, I'm planning to add these features to the program:

-- Log in with your own MEGA account, so if you have a Pro MEGA account you can surpass the 5GB download limit.
+- (Added - 17/07/2022) Log in with your own MEGA account, so if you have a Pro MEGA account you can surpass the 5GB download limit.
 - Option to download groups of chapters (f/e, download from chapter 4 to 20).
 - Make the download path relative, so there's no need to change it for every different user.
 - Create automatically a folder for every different anime downloaded, so you can have everything organized without having to do anything manually.